KN, p. 146 “How to Become A Texas Ranger”

 Here’s an idea of what a 35 year old applicant would have to do in the three-event test:

 If you’re a little older or younger, there was an adjustment for age, but not much – only a few seconds or reps.
 Face it, ya gotta be in shape.
-This video from the Texas Department of Public Safety shows what they were looking for in terms of technique.

 But wait… the newest applicants can’t take that test anymore.
 They have to complete the rowing test instead.
 Which means rowing 2000 meters (a little over a mile) in less than ten minutes.
 Adjustments are made for weight, age and gender, but again, not much.
 The video shows what the rower needs to do in terms of extension, etc.